Ralpina/Ne-plant-genomic-datasets/README.md

 module load bcftools/1.13
 bcftools view -H symcapture.all.biallelic.snp.filtered.nonmissing.paracou.vcf | cut -f 1 | sort | uniq -c > ContigList
 ```
-Manual step: I sorted the contigs obtained in the file by number of SNPs and extracted the 125 contigs with the largest number of SNPs.
-Then I created the vcf file with the script "extract_contigs_Symphonia.sh" (see scripts folder).
+Manual step: in Excel, I sorted the contigs obtained in the file by number of SNPs and extracted the 125 contigs with the largest number of SNPs; then, I created the vcf file with the script "extract_contigs_Symphonia.sh" (see scripts folder).
 The dataset generated is ```symcapture.all.biallelic.snp.filtered.nonmissing.125Contigs.paracou```.
-We now need to obtain ped and map files for the three gene pools (Species 1, Species 2 and Species 3).
+We now need to obtain ped and map files for the three gene pools (Species 1, Species 2 and Species 3):
 ```sh
 # To get the map file, we need to create a chromosome map in which we assume that contigs = chromosomes.
 module load bcftools/1.13